Front Office Car Lot Trailer Park Grease Pit Tool Box

 1971 B-Body

 Looks similar to E-body but does not have curved fore-aft control lever.
 Requires underfloor reinforcement plates.
 Plates are same as ones used in '70-71 E-bodies.
+Note that steel spacers are required between the plate and floor at the inboard seat track bolts as seen in the image below.

 Click on image for larger view.
 Click on image for larger view.
 Click on image for larger view.
 Click on image for larger view.
 Click on image for larger view.
 Click on image for larger view.